SodaPaani/designthinkingstudio/first-framework.md

 # Empathy Map
+A simple tool I use to understand users better before designing solutions.
+This is my interpretation and how I apply it in learning design.

 ## What this is
 Empathy maps are a really useful template that guides you in getting to know the end user you are designing for - their pain points and what their challenges are based on your observations in their environment, so you can take it into consideration when designing